Review and road test of the Volkswagen Arteon

 Ten Second Review of the Volkswagen Arteon

 Uniqueness is a quality you usually have to pay royally for, especially when it comes to cars affordable enough for you and I to consider.
 Once upon a time, drivers seeking it in the Mondeo medium range market would pay a premium for a prestigious badge and feel themselves special with an Audi, a BMW or a Mercedes on the driveway.
 But in an age where so many now do just that, you begin to wonder these days just how special that would be.
 So what if uniqueness - specialness - in a car of this kind were to be not in the badge on your keyfob but in the design of the car itself?
 Something very different from anything else you could buy for the money.
-Something like this, the Volkswagen Arteon.
+Something like this, the Volkswagen Arteon, now much improved.

-Quite a few of the underpinnings used in this model are borrowed from humbler members f the Volkswagen line-up - but then that's also the case with obvious rivals.
+Quite a few of the underpinnings used in this model are borrowed from humbler members of the Volkswagen line-up - but then that's also the case with obvious rivals.
 It's the dressing that counts, which in this case is very smart indeed and built around a whole raft of efficient high technology.
 Let's check it out.

 Design and Build